-On the other hand software companies began to feed the growing market with glqq Hospital Information Systems".
-(And hospitals preferred to by software from a company than to get it from a university!)
+On the other hand software companies began to feed the growing market with "Hospital Information Systems".
+(And hospitals preferred to buy software from a company rather than get it from a university!)

-At the J.Goethe-University Klinikm Frankfurt the routine operation of the calculating center was separated form the scientific institute, the Zentrum der Medizinischen Informatik (ZInfo) - Center of Medical Informatics freeing ressources for research and development.
-All of it was geared toward the fulfilment of the BAIK-model.
+At the J.Goethe-University Klinikum Frankfurt the routine operation of the data processing center was separated from the scientific institute, the Zentrum der Medizinischen Informatik (ZInfo) (Center of Medical Informatics) freeing ressources for research and development.
+All of it was geared toward the fulfilment of the BAIK-model: Better information for the physician.